 - Happens in Spooks episode two.
 A female main character is tortured by having her arm put in boiling oil.
 She doesn't make it.

 - Played With in one episode of Melrose Place.
 A minor character gets a tattoo.
-Since no-one could possibly recover from that, he's killed in the following episode.
+He's killed in the following episode.

 - In Boardwalk Empire, the prostitute Pearl gets her face cut by someone looking to hurt Jimmy.
 She kills herself the next episode when she realizes she'll never be pretty again.

 - Kattrin in Bertolt Brecht's Mother Courage and Her Children.
 As a young child, she became mute after being used as a play-thing by soldiers.
 She travels with her mother Anna and her two brothers, but because she's unable to communicate, her mother sees her as little more than a burden.
 (Although she does care deeply for her children, Anna's own survival and her travelling shop are most important to her, and throughout the play she does everything she can to stay in business - which directly causes her to lose her children).
 Eventually Kattrin is attacked (and very possibly raped) while trying to run errands for the shop, and is left with a scar on the side of her face.
 When she overhears her mother say she'll be unable to ever find a man now, Kattrin decides to sacrifice herself to warn a nearby town about a group of soldiers by climbing a silo and banging on a drum as loudly as possible.
 She dies when she's shot down from the tower, still holding the drum in her arms.